kapoorva13009/Ola-Data-Analysis/README.md

 ## Project Steps

 ### 1. Data Generation Using AI:

-    - Used ChatGPT to generate synthetic dataset for the Ola comapny
+   - Used ChatGPT to generate synthetic dataset for Ola comapny
    - Used a well worded prompt to create a dataset for about 10,000 rows containg multiple columns (namely: date, time, location of pickup, location of drop off and etc.)
+   - Downloaded the data in CSV format for further use.

+### 2. Data Cleaning Using Spreadsheet tool:
+   - Utilized Microsoft Excel for Data Cleaning.
+   - Removed Duplicate rows, addressed the null value situations to fine tune the data for EDA(exploratory data analysis)